 These are challenging days.
-But we are ready for action, and to begin the work to rebuilding our region’s economy.
+But we are ready for action, and to begin the work to rebuild our region’s economy.
 If you are looking to spread a little hope today, we encourage you to read this letter about the RECLAIM Act and sign this petition to help move this important bill forward.
 Then pass the petition along to a friend.

 My name is Katie Dollarhide and I was born and raised here in the Appalachian mountains of east Kentucky.
 I’m writing to ask you to do one simple thing to help support communities in Kentucky that are struggling with the decline of the coal industry: sign a short statement of support that I will share with my Senator Mitch McConnell and other members of Congress.